-This allows members to use both facilities during operational hours.
+This allows members to use the Recreation Center facilities during operational hours.
 Please note summer 2021 membership is for students, faculty and staff, and alumni.

 While many Campus Recreation programs and services are included in Campus Recreation membership or guest rates, some programs require an additional fee to offset expenses unique to the program.
 Some program categories encompass various programs and services that have distinct eligibility requirements and in-turn may or may not require a fee for participation (defined as "Varied" in the table below).
 For all Campus Recreation programs and services, management is authorized to establish fee structures that will support service and revenue goals upon the recommendation of the Director of Campus Recreation.